dlktdr/HeadTracker/README.md

 1) Arduino Nano 33 BLE (or Sense) - Digikey/Newark many others..
 3) Soldering Iron
 5) 3.5mm mono audio cable.
 I got a right angle one
-6) Small Push Button Switch, for resetting zero
+6) Small Push Button Switch, for resetting zero.
+Note: If you buy BLE 33 Sense you can now wave over the gesture sensor to reset.
+No button required.

 ## To Do
 - [x] Choose a fusion algorithm, went with Madgwick